Cheap Auto Insurance for High-Risk Drivers in 2026

 Who has the cheapest insurance for a bad driving record?

-State Farm and Progressive are the most budget-friendly options for drivers with bad driving records.
+State Farm and Progressive have the cheapest insurance for high-risk drivers.
 Progressive offers rates as low as $75 a month and provides strong safe-driving discounts to help lower costs.
-Start saving on your auto insurance by entering your ZIP code and comparing quotes.
+Find affordable auto insurance online by entering your ZIP code and comparing quotes.

 Is USAA good for high-risk drivers?

-USAA is generally not the best fit for high-risk drivers, as it tends to focus on drivers with clean records and good credit.
-Additionally, USAA is only available to military members, veterans, and their families, limiting its accessibility.
+Our USAA review found it’s generally not the best fit for high-risk drivers, as it tends to focus on drivers with clean records and good credit.
+Additionally, USAA is only available to military members, veterans, and their families, limiting its accessibility to drivers shopping for cheap high-risk car insurance.

 Why is insurance cheaper with two drivers?

 Insurance can be cheaper with two drivers if both have clean driving records, as it reduces the individual risk and spreads it across multiple insured drivers.
-Insurers may also offer multi-driver or household discounts, lowering overall premiums.
+Insurers may also offer multi-driver or household discounts, lowering overall premiums and making it easier to get cheap car insurance for bad drivers.

 Who has the best auto insurance?